smammy/heat-meteo/README.txt

 This file could also be called the change log.

+3.1.0

+* Now written in Swift 4
+* Correct Yahoo date missing leading 0 on time's (7:7 vs 7:07)
+* DarkSky Extended Forecast now displays DOW based on local timezone (vs. UTC)
+* Correct current weather icon display from DarkSky
+* Still supporting 10.9 but this may be the last update

 3.0.5

 * Add French translation of: Patchy rain possible and moderate rain